git worktree manager · v0.10.0

 Orphan handling

-grove adopt registers outside worktrees. grove doctor finds stale state.
+grove adopt registers outside worktrees. grove doctor --fix safely repairs only unambiguous local issues.

 Templates